B-Ethan07/B-Ethan07/README.md

 # Welcome to my GitHub!

-I'm **Ethan a Software Developer** passionate about building clean, responsive, and user-focused applications.
+I'm **Ethan a Front-end & Mobile Developer** passionate about building clean, responsive, and user-focused applications.
-I work on both the **front-end** and **back-end**, with experience across a wide range of technologies and frameworks.
+I work on both **web-site** and **mobile app**, with experience across a wide range of technologies and frameworks.

 ---